2.875 As A Mixed Number

 Q3: What if I get a fraction that cannot be simplified?

 A3: If the fraction cannot be simplified (meaning the numerator and denominator have no common factors other than 1), you leave it in its unsimplified form.
-However, always strive to simplify the fraction for clarity and ease of use.
+Still, always strive to simplify the fraction for clarity and ease of use.

 Q4: Are there any online tools to help with this conversion?